asterginete/api-expressjs-typescript/README.md

 # Express.js & TypeScript API

 This project is a simple backend API built with Express.js and TypeScript.
-It provides CRUD operations for two entities: `users` and `products`.
+It provides CRUD operations for two entities: `users` and `products`, and includes authentication and authorization features.

 ## Table of Contents